2023-2024 Science Planning Summary

 Description

-Being geographically significant, the area within 300km of the South Pole (SPS) and its sub-ice structures are equally, if not more, critical in studying Antarctic earth sciences.
-Given its gateway locality between the high southern Transantarctic Mountains (STAM) and East Antarctic craton, the area is critical for studying geological history and modern tectonism of the continent, modeling its continental dynamics, and developing more accurate ice sheet dynamic models to predict their response to the global climate change.
-This significance, however, is contrasted by the lack of direct knowledge of the sub-ice structure, owning to its remoteness and 3km ice cover, calling for a comprehensive study to fill this knowledge gap.
+Being geographically significant, the area within 300 km of the South Pole Station and its sub-ice structures are equally, if not more, critical in studying Antarctic earth sciences.
+Given its gateway locality between the high Southern Transantarctic Mountains (STAM) and East Antarctic craton, the area is critical for studying geological history and modern tectonism of the continent, modeling its continental dynamics, and developing more accurate ice sheet dynamic models to predict their response to the global climate change.
+This significance, however, is contrasted by the lack of direct knowledge of the sub-ice structure, owning to its remoteness and 3 km ice cover, calling for a comprehensive study to fill this knowledge gap.

 Field Season Overview